kizitonwose/Calendar/README.md

 If you wish to animate height changes on the CalendarView when switching between week and month modes, please see Example 1 in the sample app where we use a `ValueAnimator`, of course you can use whichever animation logic you prefer.

 You can also set `hasBoundaries` to `true` for a week mode calendar.
-This helps the library make very few optimizations however, you should also change `scrollMode` to `ScrollMode.CONTINUOUS` as pagination behavior may not be as expected due to boundary limitations.
+This helps the library make very few optimizations, however, you should also change `scrollMode` to `ScrollMode.CONTINUOUS` as pagination behavior may not be as expected due to boundary limitations.
 See Example 7 in the sample app for a week mode calendar with this configuration, a screenshot is shown below:

 <img src="https://user-images.githubusercontent.com/15170090/59904118-9f959c00-93fa-11e9-836d-2248f77130ac.png" alt="Week mode" width="260">